inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 -- Winston Churchill
 Stenderup's Law:
 	The sooner you fall behind, the more time you will have to catch up.
-Abstainer:  A weak person who yields to the temptation of denying himself a pleasure.
+Abstainer:  A weak person who yields to the temptation of ing himself a pleasure.
 A total abstainer is one who abstains from everything but abstention, and especially from inactivity in the affairs of others.
 -- Ambrose Bierce